ColinConwell/DeepNSD/README.md

  This repository contains code and analysis for the ongoing DeepNSD project, an attempt to characterize the representational structure of human visual cortex with the massive [NSD](http://naturalscenesdataset.org/) fMRI dataset and a bountiful cornucopia of deep neural network models.

+ This Google Colab tutorial ([bit.ly/Deep-NSD-Tutorial](https://bit.ly/Deep-NSD-Tutorial))) provides a step by step demonstration of the main steps in our pipeline, fitting the representations of a CLIP model to a subset of the fMRI data from a representative subject.

  A [manuscript](https://openreview.net/pdf?id=i_xiyGq6FNT) that details results obtained using this pipeline may be found at the reference below.

  ```bibtex